hbldh/pymetawear/README.rst

 - `bluepy <https://github.com/IanHarvey/bluepy>`_ (not completely functional yet)

 PyMetaWear can be run with Python 2 or 3 with both backends, but only with the `pygatt` backend for Python 3.5.
-It is currently a Linux only package.
+It builds and runs on Linux systems, and can be built on Windows, given that Visual Studio Community 2015 has been installed first, but there is no working backend for Windows BLE yet.

 Installation
 ------------